ObasV/ObasV/README.md

 ### Hi there 👋

+I am Olusola Obajuluwa
+I write Javascript and Python
+I provide solution for website and software development as well as testing.
+I am also a data scientist
+I look foward to working with you

 <!--
 **ObasV/ObasV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.